Some links on this website are affiliate links. Find out more.

 A) ARIA Role

-Here you can select the aria-role type.
+Here you can select the role type.
 There are six role-types to choose from.

 Document structure roles can be used to provide a structural description for a section of content.
 Some of these roles may no longer be needed as browsers now support semantic HTML elements with the same meaning.
 Roles without HTML equivalents provide information on document structure to assistive technologies when equivalent native HTML tags are not available.